 4. Fill your vase.
 Now that your tropical flowers are ready to go swimming, it’s time to give them a clean pool.
 So grab a vase and wash it with hot water and soap to kill any pesky bacteria.
 Next, fill two-thirds of the vase with cool water and move on to the next step.

-5. Find your flowers the perfect home.
-Tropical flowers love warm, humid, and sunny areas so avoid placing them in a room with little light or cool drafts.
-Also, never ever place cut flowers under direct sunlight—a big no, no.
+5. Tropical flowers love warm, humid areas, and avoid placing them in a room with little light or cool drafts.
+Also, never ever place cut flowers under direct sunlight—a big NO.

-7. Recondition flowers every 1-2 days.
-To extend your tropical flowers’ vase life, you should change their water, trim their stems, and remove excess or dead foliage at least every other day.
+7. To extend your tropical flowers’ vase life, you should change their water, and trim their stems.
 Also, unlike non-exotic flowers, tropical flowers absorb water directly through their blooms as well, so misting them with water every day is also a good idea.

 Birds of Paradise Tropical Flower Care